NOT A FARMER

 Sam Schrock might have given up then, but his community insisted he rebuild, generously offering to help.
 The U.S. entered World War II later that year, making power tools and young workers hard to find.

 But Sam picked up his tools and stepped into the most successful time of his career.
 The rise of the modern kitchen brought demand for more than just furniture.
 By 1966, Schrocks employed 15 workers.

 By that time, Sam’s son Ivan was involved in running the business.
 In 1970, Ivan and his brother Paul opened Hiland Wood Products to manufacture solid hardwood cabinet doors.

 MADE IN AMERICA

-Schrocks and Hiland are still family owned and operated, spanning 3 generations of Sam's offspring.
-Together the 2 companies employ about 200 local workers.
+Today, Schrocks and Hiland are still family owned and operated.
+Collectively the two companies employ about 200 local workers.